greglook/merkle-db/DESIGN.md

 version _v_.
 This makes writes idempotent, guaranteeing the database always reflects the latest version of a record.

-Logical versions can be implemented with custom record fields and read/rebuild data loading logic.
+Logical versions can be implemented with a custom `merge-record` function on inserts.
+The function should use a version field on the records to determine which whole data map to keep when writes occur.

-**TODO:** Reads/writes need to accept a "merge" function which takes the existing data and the new data and returns the data to use.

 ### Transaction Metadata